sudhanwadindorkar/incremental-maven-builder/README.md

 ## Issues?

 Are you facing any issues running this extension?
 Would you like some improvements?
 Please report an issue at https://github.com/sudhanwadindorkar/incremental-maven-builder/issues.
-Do include the command output with debug logs enabled via the -X flag.
+Please do include the command output with debug logs enabled via the -X flag.

 ## Next Steps

  * Unit Tests.
  * Publish to Maven Central.
  * Get feedback & suggestions from users.
- * Determine the changed projects based on the artifacts in the target folder i.e. support for the package phase (if someone asks for it).
+ * Determine the changed projects based on the artifacts in the target folder i.e. support for the package phase (only if someone asks for it).
  * What would you like?

 ## Credits